jkkummerfeld/irc-disentanglement/src/README.md

 Union
 ```
-ls example-run*graphs | ./majority_vote.py 1 > example-run.combined.union
+./majority_vote.py example-run*graphs --method union > example-run.combined.union
 ```

 Vote
 ```
-ls example-run*graphs | ./majority_vote.py 10 > example-run.combined.vote
+./majority_vote.py example-run*graphs --method vote > example-run.combined.vote
 ```

 Intersect
 ```
-ls example-run*clusters | ./majority_vote.py 10 > example-run.combined.intersect
+./majority_vote.py example-run*clusters --method intersect > example-run.combined.intersect
 ```

 All of these assume the output files have been converted into our graph format.
-Assuming you save the output of each run as `example-run.1.out`, `example-run.2.out`, `example-run.3.out`, etc, then this command will use one of our tools to convert them to the graph format:
+Assuming you run `disentangle.py` above and save the output of each run as `example-run.1.out`, `example-run.2.out`, `example-run.3.out`, etc, then this command will use one of our tools to convert them to the graph format:
 ```
 for name in example-run*out ; do ../tools/format-conversion/output-from-py-to-graph.py < $name > $name.graphs ; done
 ```